ventixeprog24/InvoiceServiceProvider/README.md

 This Microservice will generate and create invoices, save them to a NoSql-database (MongoDb) with full CRUD functionality.
 Upon the creation of an invoice, this service will also create a PDF invoice that is stored on Azure Blob Storage and send an email to the person making a booking that will generate an invoice.

+This Microservice is also connected to an Azure Service Bus Queue listening for messages which enables a smoother transaction between the Booking service and the creation of invoices.

 ## How to use it

 Make sure you have an exact copy of the proto-file in the client application.
 Don't forget to register the proto in the project.